Defining Project Risk

 To begin with, the 20 main project risk examples and how to mitigate these risks will be discussed in the upcoming paragraphs.

 1. Purpose and Need not well-defined: The first project risk example is the risk related to the need and purpose of the project.
 This is a medium type of risk but it can get transferred to the high project risk category if the project is impacted by this factor.

 Mitigation: It is always beneficial to appoint a subject matter expert to prevent such a risk.
 The experts will help you define the project by conducting design workshops.
-This way the risk can be prevented efficiently.
+This way, the risk can be prevented efficiently.

 5. Resistance to changes: This is another project risk example in which if a project does not implement changes with the changing trends, it will cause issues in the project.
 For example, if technology has to be changed in an organization, and the team members resist the changes, it will cause a problem with respect to the working of the project.

 7. Lack of control over staff priorities: The next project risk example is related to the staff members.
-If a project fails to create a backup for team members, then the project will be delayed which is indeed a negative aspect that may give rise to other risk factors.
+If a project fails to create a backup for team members, then the project will be delayed, which is indeed a negative aspect that may give rise to other risk factors.

-8. Risk factors related to disputes: A project is handled by many people and it is likely to happen that disputes can arise due to different thoughts, different, and different expectations.
-So, therefore, this is included in the project risk examples.
+8. Risk factors related to disputes: A project is handled by many people, and it is likely to happen that disputes can arise due to different thoughts, different, and different expectations.
+So therefore, this is included in the project risk examples.

 10. Communication issues: One of the other project risk examples includes the communication channel between the people related to the project.
-Due to lack of communication, there will be no clarity, and instead, confusion will arise which will be stressful for the efficient running of the project.
+Due to a lack of communication, there will be no clarity, and instead, confusion will arise which will be stressful for the efficient running of the project.

 - Risk Management Process: 11 Key Activities